mauricio-testa/builderall-vue-ui/docs/layout.md

 ```

 Thus:
-* Each view must have a `bui-page` as root element
+* Each view must have a `bui-page` as root element;
-* The `TheNavbar` file must have only the component `<bui-navbar>` with all the props and definition of the logout methods, language change and change of the state of the sidebar
+* The `TheNavbar` file must have only the component `<bui-navbar>` with all the props and definition of the logout methods, language change and change of the state of the sidebar;
-* The `TheSidebar` file must have only the component `<bui-sidebar>`, with the definition of the menus, user data and all the customizations of the component slots.
+* The `TheSidebar` file must have only the component `<bui-sidebar>`, with the definition of the menus, user data and all the customizations of the component slots;
-* The `App.vue` file must group all these components and provide a `<router-view>` slot for the views
+* The `App.vue` file must group all these components and provide a `<router-view>` slot for the views.

 `App.vue`
 ```html